sprawld/svelte-pipeable-store/README.md

     set(acc);
 });
 ```

-Operators like `scan` (and `concat`, `take` and `skip`)
-can all be achieved with reference external variable outside the derived store.
-Operators aren't saving much code yet, though it's worth considering
-how you would export the `scanned` store (more on that in a moment).

 With the `debounce` and `throttle` operators there's a chance for extension.
 Lo-dash's debounce provides `flush()` and `cancel()` methods.